-The Snapshot Tool is used for collecting Fluent log files, screenshots, Instrument Configuration file, firmware versions, Windows Event log files, Sample Tracking log files, Journal files and Audit Trail log files over a certain period of time.
-The collected information will be stored in a ZIP file for further use.
-A pop-up window will show where the ZIP file is stored on your computer.
+The Snapshot Tool is used for collecting e.g., Instrument Files, Screenshot, Instrument Configuration, Firmware Versions, Windows Event Logs, Journal Files and Audit Trail and Sample Tracking Log Filesand logfiles from other devices installed if needed, over certain period of time.
+The collected information will be stored in a ZIP file for further use and a pop-up window will show where the ZIP file is stored at the end of the collection process.